mgravell/Pipelines.Sockets.Unofficial/README.md

 It draws inspiration from:

 - [`Channels.Networking.Sockets`](https://github.com/davidfowl/Channels/tree/master/src/Channels.Networking.Sockets) - the original "managed sockets" provider I wrote back when Pipelines were Channels
-- [`System.IO.Pipelines.Networking.Sockets`](https://github.com/dotnet/corefxlab/tree/master/src/System.IO.Pipelines.Networking.Sockets) - the "corefxlab" version of the above
+- [`System.IO.Pipelines`](https://github.com/dotnet/corefx/tree/master/src/System.IO.Pipelines) - the "corefx" version of the above
 - [`Kestrel.Transport.Sockets`](https://github.com/aspnet/KestrelHttpServer/tree/dev/src/Kestrel.Transport.Sockets) - purely server-side connector used for ASP.NET Core, using pieces of the above

 and aims to provide a high-performance implementation of the `IDuplexPipe` interface, providing both client and server APIs.
 At the moment the API is *very* preliminary.